tamhuy/IVR-Connection/README.md

 # IT2901 project

-This is the source code of DreamTeam 2000's bachelor thesis in Unreal Engine 4, based on source code from: http://gitlab.com/Indranos/IVR-Connection
+This is the source code of Group 6's bachelor project in Unreal Engine 4, based on source code from: http://gitlab.com/Indranos/IVR-Connection

 # Cloning the project for building
-Run Git as such:
+Run Git:

     git clone --recursive https://github.com/hbirchtree/it2901-project.git